AvolitesLtd/TitanManual/website/versioned_docs/version-13.0/patching/fixture-personalities.md

-We recommend that you should update the library from time to time to take advantage of new fixtures, as well as receiving bug fixes for personalities and new features which may be added such as subfixtures.
+We recommend that you should update the library from time to time to take advantage of new fixtures, as well as receiving bug fixes for personalities and new features which may be added such as sub-fixtures.

 Downloading fixture personalities from Avolites
 -----------------------------------------------